gkapfham/pyohio2021-presentation/slides.md

 The title of this talk is "Type Annotations in Python: Terribly Intimidating or Tremendously Informative?" and it was originally given at PyOhio 2021.

-In it I will share my experiences with using type annotations in a Python project that I created recently to download information about the run of GitHub Action workflows from GitHub's REST API.
+In it I share my experiences with using type annotations in a Python project that I created recently to download information about the run of GitHub Action workflows from GitHub's REST API.